tkhduracell/garmin-grafana/README.md

 ---

 This project is made for InfluxDB 1.8, as Flux queries on influxDB 2.x can be problematic to use with Grafana at times.
 In fact, InfluxQL is being reintroduced in InfluxDB 3.0, reflecting user feedback.
 Grafana also has better compatibility/stability with InfluxQL from InfluxDB 1.8.
-Moreover, there are statistical evidence that Influxdb 1.8 quaries run faster compared to influxdb 2.x.
+Moreover, there are statistical evidence that Influxdb 1.8 queries run faster compared to influxdb 2.x.
 Since InfluxDB 2.x offers no clear benefits for this project, there are no plans for a migration.

 Example `compose.yml` file contents is given here for a quick start.